About Apache and Nginx

 Server management can also be simplified with distinct layers for application servers and web servers.
 The application server can be taken down for maintenance sans affecting normal HTTP traffic.

 Also Read: How to Improve Nginx Performance: Quick Tips

 Disadvantages of NGINX

 Nginx provides a hard time when it comes to creating modules.
 Hence, the developer has to find the function required to create the module with the internal code of the Nginx web server.

 Apache is a well established and flexible web server and is used by a huge number of customers all over the world for delivering static and dynamic content.

 Nginx is designed to be fast at serving the static web pages.
-If a site is obtaining a huge amount of concurrent hits which are seeking static pages, then Nginx design has advantages over other servers.
+If a site is obtaining a huge amount of concurrent hits that are seeking static pages, then Nginx design has advantages over other servers.

 As Nginx is newer, it requires less support and documentation when compared to well-established web servers.
 Its lightweight design means that it can be extremely difficult to customize which is necessary for complex and large configuration.

 As apache makes use of a primary process-based processing model, it tends to consume more memory under high server loads.
 This would result in degraded performance, even after the launch of Apache 2.4 recently, which promised improvements in caching and speed.